- What is it?

 Who gets this illness and why?

-Anxiety disorders strike men and women of all races, ages and social status, but (except for OCD) they are twice as common in women and they tend to strike more often in young adulthood.
-Anxiety disorders can be caused by biological, chemical or genetic factors; can be brought about by family background; or can be attributed to certain medical conditions or medications.
+Anxiety disorders strike men and women of all races, ages and social status, but (except for OCD and social anxiety disorder) they are about twice as common in women and they tend to strike more often in young adulthood.
+Anxiety disorders can be caused by biological, chemical or genetic factors; can be brought about by psychosocial factors such as environmental factors and stressful life events; or can be attributed to certain medical conditions or medications.
+In most cases, anxiety disorders are thought to be caused by a combination of these factors.

 Are there different types of anxiety disorders?